ABA has teamed up with the Equality and Human Rights Commission to show the scale and impact of identity-based bullying and help schools take action.

 - check you are making reasonable adjustments to enable disabled children to participate in all aspects of school life, and

-- consider what steps can be taken to meet the specific needs of trans children
+- consider what steps can be taken to meet the specific needs of children questioning their gender identity.

 - Pupil surveys are a good way to understand pupil wellbeing and their experiences of bullying.
 Conducting these annually will highlight active trends and issues within the school setting.